-Results from estimating equation (2) are shown in Table 5.
-Panel A uses the results from the 1990 elections as discussed above.
-Panel B uses results from the 1981 general election as a further robustness check.
-Results are strikingly similar in both cases: they further confirm party preferences as a key driver for electoral system choice - the larger the margin in favor of National in previous elections, the smaller the share for MMP in 1993.
-Furthermore, when we add controls that serve as a proxy for how rural the area is, the results shown above are also confirmed: residents of relatively more rural electorates tend to support FPTP over and above party considerations, even when controlling for their voting location.
+Results from estimating equation (2) are shown in Table 6.
+Let us first note that, due the the smaller sample size, non-linear effects are much harder to capture, so we omit squared variables.
+Results further confirm party preferences as a key driver for electoral system choice - the larger the vote share for National in the previous elections, the smaller the support for MMP.
+The opposite relation holds for Labour and New Labour (the biggest party other than the big two in 1990), with the magnitude of the effect being twice as large for the latter. the larger the margin in favor of National in previous elections, the smaller the share for MMP in 1993.
+The larger the support for a small party like Alliance, the larger the vote share for MMP.
+Furthermore, when we add controls that proxy for 'degree of rurality' (see specification 5), results shown above are also confirmed: residents of relatively more rural electorates tend to support FPTP over and above party considerations, even when controlling for their voting location.